 For individuals with chronic conditions, or for women who are nursing or pregnant, consult with a medical professional before supplementing with almond oil.
 Drug interactions may occur as a result of almond oil’s variety of minerals and vitamins.

-While human research has yet to be done on the use of almond oil in the treatment of hair loss, preliminary studies done on rats do show almond oil to be an effective promoter of hair growth.
+While human research has yet to be done on the use of almond oil in the treatment of pattern baldness, preliminary studies done on rats do show almond oil to be an effective promoter of hair growth.

-Further, almond oil’s antioxidant and antimicrobial properties contribute to its use as a hair loss treatment, and may provide those with alopecia relief from DHT’s most common side effects, including inflammation, sensitivity, and hair loss.
+Further, almond oil’s antioxidant and antimicrobial properties contribute to its use as a hair loss treatment, and may provide those with alopecia relief from DHT’s most common side effects, including inflammation, sensitivity, and hair follicle miniaturization.

 Is almond oil effective for those suffering from advanced alopecia?
-While its application may provide some relief, don’t expect almond oil supplementation to reverse aggressive hair loss.
+While its application may provide some relief, don’t expect almond oil supplementation to make a huge difference to your hair.